Judaism and warfare: General teachings on war

 The ancient orders like those of wars for Israel to eradicate idol worshiping do not apply today.
 Jews are not taught to glorify violence.
 The rabbis of the Talmud saw war as an avoidable evil.
-A passage in Pirkei Avot reads, "The sword comes to the world for the delay of judgment, and for the perversion of judgment," In Judaism, war is evil — albeit, at times, a necessary one — yet, Judaism teaches that one has to go to great length to avoid it.
+A passage in Pirkei Avot reads, "The sword comes to the world for the delay of judgment, and for the perversion of judgment," In Judaism, war is evil—albeit, at times, a necessary one—yet, Judaism teaches that one has to go to great length to avoid it.

 The Talmud insists that before going to non-defensive war, the king would need to seek authorization from the Sanhedrin, as well as divine approval through the High Priest.
 As these institutions have not existed for 2,000 years, this virtually rules out the possibility of non-defensive war.

 The permissibility of war is limited and the requirement is that one always seek a just peace before waging war.
 Some modern Jewish scholars hold that biblical texts authorizing offensive war no longer apply, and that Jewish theology instructs Jews to leave vengeance to God.

-Forbidden war tactics

-Jewish law prohibits the use of outright vandalism in warfare.
-It forbids destruction of fruit trees as a tactic of war.
-It is also forbidden to break vessels, tear clothing, wreck that which is built up, stop fountains, or waste food in a destructive manner.
-Killing an animal needlessly or offering poisoned water to livestock are also forbidden.
-According to Rabbi Judah Loew of Prague, Jewish law forbids the killing of innocent people, even in the course of a legitimate military engagement.

-Those few cases in the Bible in which this norm was violated are special cases.
-One example was when King Hezekiah stopped all the fountains in Jerusalem in the war against Sennacherib, which Jewish scholars regard as a violation of the biblical commandment.

-According to Maimonides', on besieging a city in order to seize it, it must not be surrounded on all four sides but only on three sides, thus leaving a path of escape for whoever wishes to flee to save his life.
-Nachmanides, writing a century later, strengthened the rule and added a reason: "We are to learn to deal kindly with our enemy."
+Jewish writers in the 2nd-century CE defined their wars as either a mandatory war, a religious war, or a voluntary war.